jo47011/knx-converter/README.md

 and items.
 Furthermore it will most likely not work out of the box for everybody but may be a good start for whoever wants to automate that process.

-It has been tested with an **ETS 4** project file and runs on a Mac thus it should work on any Unix system.
-Not sure about Windows.
+It has been tested with an **ETS 4** and **ETS 5** project file and runs on a Mac thus it should work on any Unix system.
+Also passed a rough 1st test on Windows 7.

 ## Prerequisites

-- You do need python3.
+- You do need python3.6 or above.
 I'm using Python 3.7.1.

 ## Installation